 And it’s a great question because the butter you use can greatly impact your final product.

-In this blog post, I’ll teach you everything you need to know about choosing the right ingredients to make the best cannabutter recipe from the comfort of your own home.
+In this guide, I’ll teach you everything you need to know about choosing the right ingredients to make the best cannabutter recipe from the comfort of your own home.

 Overview of Butter